Christian History of Erie, Pennsylvania

 What Death More Glorious!

-St. Peter's Episcopal Church in Waterford is the oldest house of worship in Erie County, and it has been holding regular services since 1827.
-The building still has the original exterior, except for its white tower.
-In 1833, Edward Buchanan (1811–1895)—the brother of future president James Buchanan (1791–1868) from Central Pennsylvania—served as the rector of St. Peter's.
-Strong Vincent (1837–1863), a brigadier general in the U.S. Army, was baptized at St. Peter's in 1835 before his family moved to Erie in 1843.
-A Bible given to Vincent by his mother is in the St. Peter's archives.
-He attended Trinity College and Harvard University before joining the Union to fight in the Civil War.
-Vincent led 1,300 infantrymen to the Battle of Gettysburg in the spring of 1863.
-He remarked, "What death more glorious can any man desire than to die on the soil of old Pennsylvania fighting for that flag!"
-However, Vincent did not die in battle but received a wound at Little Round Top (pictured above), resulting in his death seven days later.
-Vincent departed in spiritual glory at a nearby farmhouse while praying the Lord's prayer.
+St. Peter's Episcopal Church in Waterford, the oldest house of worship in Erie County, has held regular services since 1827, its exterior nearly unchanged save for a white tower.
+In 1833, Edward Buchanan (1811–1895), brother of future president James Buchanan, served as rector, guiding the congregation in faith.
+Strong Vincent (1837–1863), baptized there in 1835, carried this spiritual foundation with him before his family moved to Erie in 1843; a Bible given by his mother now rests in the church archives.
+Vincent pursued Trinity College and Harvard, yet he answered a higher call, joining the Union army in the Civil War.
+At Gettysburg, he commanded 1,300 infantrymen at Little Round Top, declaring, "What death more glorious can any man desire than to die on the soil of old Pennsylvania fighting for that flag!"
+Though struck by mortal wounds, he faced death with unwavering courage, departing seven days later in a nearby farmhouse while praying the Lord's Prayer, sealing his faith in sacrifice and glory.

 Coming for to Carry Me Home

-The African-American composer Harry T. Burleigh (1866–1949) sang in the choir at St. Paul's Protestant Episcopal Church before singing at other local churches until he left Erie for New York in 1892.
-Burleigh, the grandson of a formerly enslaved person, is well-known for his classical adaptations of old African-American spirituals, especially "Swing Low, Sweet Chariot" (which includes the lyric "coming for to carry me home" in the refrain) with Czech composer Antonín Dvořák (1841–1904).
-Today, the Pfeiffer-Burleigh Elementary School—dedicated on May 4, 1980—on East 11th Street bears his name.
-In 1894, Burleigh became a soloist at St. George's Episcopal Church in New York, with the deciding vote cast by financier and investment banker J. P. Morgan (1837–1913).
+The African-American composer Harry T. Burleigh (1866–1949) sang in the choir at St. Paul's Protestant Episcopal Church before performing at other local churches, until he left Erie for New York in 1892.
+The grandson of a formerly enslaved person, he became renowned for his classical adaptations of African-American spirituals, especially "Swing Low, Sweet Chariot," whose refrain—"coming for to carry me home"—resonates with enduring hope.
+He collaborated with Czech composer Antonín Dvořák (1841–1904), bringing these spirituals into the classical repertoire.
+Today, Pfeiffer-Burleigh Elementary School, dedicated May 4, 1980, on East 11th Street, bears his name.
+In 1894, Burleigh became a soloist at St. George's Episcopal Church in New York, with the deciding vote cast by financier J. P. Morgan (1837–1913).
 In 1994, Burleigh was "reinterred with an appropriate ceremony in the Erie Cemetery."

 Christian Demographics of Erie

-The "Top 10 Best Erie County Private Schools" (2024–25) include Bethel Christian School (1781 W 38th St), Erie First Christian Academy (8150 Oliver Rd), Leadership Christian Academy (5900 Sterrettania Rd in Fairview), Community Country Day School (5800 Old Zuck Rd), Luther Memorial Academy (220 W 11th St), and Triumphant Life Christian Academy (5651 Perry Hwy).
-On August 29, 2023, Erie Preparatory Academy opened its doors on the Erie Sports Center campus (8161 Oliver Rd).
-It is a private Christian school affiliated with Cornerstone Christian Preparatory Academy in the borough of West Mifflin near Pittsburgh.
+The 2025 list of "Top 10 Best Erie County Private Schools" features several Christian academies, including Bethel Christian School (1781 W 38th St), Corry Alliance Academy (721 Hatch St, Corry), Erie First Christian Academy (8150 Oliver Rd), Leadership Christian Academy (5900 Sterrettania Rd, Fairview), Luther Memorial Academy (220 W 11th St), Open Door Christian Academy (11238 Route 8, Wattsburg), and Triumphant Life Christian Academy (5651 Perry Hwy).
+On August 29, 2023, Erie Preparatory Academy opened on the Erie Sports Center campus (8161 Oliver Rd).
+This private Christian school maintains an affiliation with Cornerstone Christian Preparatory Academy, located in West Mifflin, near Pittsburgh.

-Grace Leadership Institute (701 Holland St), a ministry of Grace Church in McKean, educates and trains Christian leaders throughout Northwestern Pennsylvania.
-It occupies the former Swedish Baptist Church, built in 1906.
-Lake Erie Ballet occupied the building before Grace Leadership Institute moved into it.
-Erie Insurance Company gifted the property to Grace Church in 2019 following two years of renovations.
+Grace Leadership Institute (701 Holland St), a ministry of Grace Church in McKean, trains and equips Christian leaders across Northwestern Pennsylvania.
+The institute occupies the former Swedish Baptist Church, built in 1906.
+Before Grace Leadership Institute moved in, Lake Erie Ballet used the building.
+Erie Insurance Company gifted the property to Grace Church in 2019 after two years of renovations.
 Jeff Brinling, a senior executive at Erie Insurance Company, said, "Grace Ministries has brought this building back to life and will be putting it to great use as the Grace Leadership Institute."

-The Association of Theological Schools (pictured above), the commission that oversees accredited seminaries in the United States and Canada, is located in Pittsburgh.
-Here are all of the accredited Christian seminaries and liberal arts schools in the Erie tri-state area:
+The Association of Theological Schools, based in Pittsburgh, oversees accredited seminaries in the United States and Canada.
+In the Erie tri-state area, these Christian seminaries and liberal arts schools provide rigorous theological education and ministry training:

 Pennsylvania